Inventory, lb : 0

 Desiree potatoes were created in 1951 through ZPC seed, which is a company based in Leeuwarden, the Netherlands.
 The variety is a cross between depesche and urgenta potatoes and was officially released in 1962.
 Today Desiree potatoes are widely found at markets and specialty grocers across Europe, especially in the United Kingdom and Italy, and have also established a strong presence through growers in Australia.
 In the United States, the variety is found on a smaller scale through home gardeners.

 Recipes that include Desiree Potatoes.
 One is easiest, three is harder.

 |House & Garden||Roast Potatoes Cooked in Olive Oil, Garlic, and Rosemary|

-Someone shared Desiree Potatoes using the Specialty Produce app for iPhone and Android.
+People have shared Desiree Potatoes using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.